-Georgia Power is dedicated to providing businesses of all sizes with safe, reliable, low-cost electricity.
-We offer multiple options, so you can select the option that best fits your needs and budget.
+We are dedicated to providing businesses of all sizes with options, so that you can select the option that best fits your needs and budget.

 Customers on our Small Business rates use less than 30 kW of energy and typically are mom-and-pop grocery stores or restaurants, gas stations, small churches, boutiques or other small commercial stores in a shopping center.

 For smaller customers that use less than 3,000 kWh monthly and have a maximum demand of 30 kW or less.

 For customers that have been in their current business the previous 12 months and use less than 3,000 kWh monthly and have a maximum 30-minute measured demand of less than 30 kW.

 For all temporary service less than 12 months, recurring seasonal operations, or full-year usage that is sporadic or unusual.

 For customers with a maximum demand of less than 30 kW.
 The Power and Light rates (PL Small, PL Medium and PL Large) are the most common among Georgia Power's commercial and industrial customers.
 Additional understanding on Power & Light information

 For smaller customers that have shorter hours of operation or the ability to shift usage away from the summer peak period of 2 to 7 p.m. weekdays, June - September.